-PARTNERS is a service-learning initiative that enriches educational experiences by connecting academic learning and meaningful community service.
-PARTNERS brings together students, faculty and communities in mutually beneficial partnerships to solve shared problems and foster civic engagement.
+PVCC is dedicated to serving the local community and providing student students with top-notch educational experiences.
+Service learning combines these two commitments through connecting academic learning and meaningful community service.
+Service learning brings together students, faculty, and communities in mutually beneficial partnerships to solve shared and foster civic engagement.

 Why Get Involved?

 Service‐learning provides a number of tangible benefits for faculty, staff, and college administrators:

 - Service-leaning brings new energy, ideas, and enthusiasm as well as specialized skills to an organization.

 - Organizations can utilize the efforts of one or more college students under the direction of PVCC faculty to resolve organizational problems, challenges, and needs.

 - Because service-learning projects are tied to class grades and monitored by faculty members, student participants tend to be reliable and motivated.

 - Service-learning provides the opportunity to expand an organization’s mission and reach without substantially increasing cost.